-This policy fully supports the recommendations for clinical practice & training in transfusion medicine published by the National Institute of Health & Care Excellence (NICE), British Committee for Standards in Haematology (BCSH), the National Blood Transfusion Committee (NBTC), the Serious Hazards of Transfusion (SHOT) scheme & other national / local guidelines as referenced.
+This policy fully supports the recommendations for clinical practice & training in transfusion medicine published by the National Institute of Health & Care Excellence (NICE), British Society for Haematology (BSH), the National Blood Transfusion Committee (NBTC), the Serious Hazards of Transfusion (SHOT) scheme & other national / local guidelines as referenced.
 This policy encompasses all blood components / products & has appendices covering guidance on specific issues as listed in the contents page

 Ashford & St Peters NHS Foundation Trust is committed to the provision of a service that is fair, accessible and meets the needs of all individuals.

 All staff involved in sampling, prescribing, ordering, collecting, administration of blood components / products & care/monitoring of a patient receiving a transfusion must read the sections relevant to their place of work & role.

 This policy applies to adult patients at Ashford & St Peters NHS Foundation Trust and the satellite hospitals that use blood components/products supplied by the Transfusion Laboratories.
 At the time of writing this includes:

 - Woking & Sam Beare Hospice

 - Woking Community Hospital